rob-luke/fnirs-apps-sourcedata2bids/README.md

 docker run -v /path/to/data/:/bids_dataset ghcr.io/rob-luke/fnirs-apps-sourcedata2bids/app --task_label="Example"
 ```

-A list of the optional arguments is provided below.
+A complete list of the optional arguments is provided below.
 A more complete example that also specifies the event duration and names is:

 ```bash
 docker run -v /path/to/data/:/bids_dataset ghcr.io/rob-luke/fnirs-apps-sourcedata2bids/app \